Lauren Manning: News coverage and spread of story (2001–2002)

 While she was still sedated, her husband Greg began emailing daily status updates to friends and family.
 On March 15, 2002, she returned to her home on Perry Street in Manhattan.
-In September 2002 she spoke at the private memorial service held by Cantor Fitzgerald on the one-year anniversary of the attacks, with the Associated Press noting she was seen as "a symbol of resilience," and calling her words and the resultant standing ovation the most moving moment of the event.
+In September 2002 she spoke at the private memorial service held by Cantor Fitzgerald on the first anniversary of the attacks, with the Associated Press noting she was seen as "a symbol of resilience," and calling her words and the resultant standing ovation the most moving moment of the event.
 In the fall of 2002, Manning was the keynote speaker for the annual New York State Occupational Therapy Association (NYSOTA) convention and was honored by the American Occupational Therapy Association (AOTA).
 In 2002, she received an Anti-Defamation League "Without Fear" award at the Kennedy Center in Washington, D.C., and in November 2002, she was named one of several "Women of the Year" by Glamour Magazine, with the award presented by Hillary Clinton.
 Her husband's book entitled Love, Greg & Lauren: A Husband's Day-by-Day Account of His Wife's Remarkable Recovery, published in 2002 by Random House, was published in seven languages.

 Manning did a broadcast public service message in February 2003 for Columbia Presbyterian Hospital.
 In June 2004 Manning was one of those chosen to carry the Olympic flame for the New York leg of the Athens 2004 Olympic Torch Relay, and her leg of the relay was featured on the front page of The New York Times.
 She and her husband were both awarded the Norman Vincent Peale Award for Positive Thinking in 2004 from the Blanton Peale Institute.
 She was featured by The Sunday Times and Reader's Digest.
 She was also interviewed about her experiences and opinions on television shows including The Oprah Winfrey Show, where Winfrey pronounced her "an American hero".
 On October 17, 2011, The New York Times featured her story on the front page, with Manning labeled a "symbol of hope."